 Instructions

-- In a large saucepan over high heat, bring the white wine and seafood stock to a simmer.
-Add a pinch of saffron threads and keep warm.
+- Bring the white wine and seafood stock to a simmer in a large saucepan over high heat.
+Add a pinch of saffron threads and keep gently simmering over low heat.

-- Meanwhile, put a large (16-inch) paella pan (see notes) over medium-high heat and add the olive oil.
-When hot, add the onion to the pan and saute until translucent, stirring often.
+- Put a large, shallow frying pan (such as a 10-inch cast iron skillet or 16-inch paella) over medium-high heat and add the olive oil.
+When hot, add the onion to the pan and sauté until translucent, stirring frequently.

-- Add the garlic and cook until aromatic (about 1-2 minutes).
-Before it starts to brown, add the tomato and stir, adding in the paprika and a pinch of salt.
-Continue to stir and saute until the tomatoes are reduced and the oil is sizzling.
+- Add the garlic and cook until fragrant, about 1-2 minutes.
+Before it starts to brown, stir in the tomato, paprika, and a pinch of salt.
+Continue to cook, stirring occasionally, until the tomatoes are reduced and the oil is sizzling.

-- Next, add the rice and stir to combine.
-After a minute of sauteing, spread the rice evenly across the pan (don’t worry if it looks like a thin layer, it will puff up).
+- Next, stir in the rice and cook for 1 minute, then spread the rice evenly across the pan.
+If it looks like a thin layer, don't worry; it will puff up as it absorbs the liquid.

-- Gently add the simmering white wine and stock to the pan, all in one go.
-Reduce the heat to low, and cook, without stirring, for 10 minutes.
+- Pour in the simmering wine mixture all at once, then reduce the heat to low, and cook, without stirring, for 10 minutes.
 Carefully lay the prawns/shrimp in a circle on top of the rice and cook for a further 10 minutes, turning the shrimp over as they start to turn pink.
 If the rice starts to dry out before the shrimp is cooked, you can top it up with a bit more hot stock, half a cup at a time.

-- When the stock in the paella pan fully evaporates, you will hear a faint cracking from the bottom of the pan as the socarrat starts to form.
-If you don’t hear anything, you can raise the heat to medium for a short burst!
+- When the stock in the paella fully evaporates, you will hear a faint crackling from the bottom of the pan as the socarrat starts to form.
+If you don't hear anything, you can raise the heat to medium for a short burst.

 Notes